-D. NO SUSPENSIONS OR EXPULSIONS IN 2019-2020, and 2020-2021
+D. SUSPENSIONS OR EXPULSIONS IN 2021-2022

-ACS did not have any suspensions or expulsions in the 2020-2021 school year.
-This is a good indicator that our positive behavior intervention and support plans, including restorative justice practices, are helping our students, and improving the school's culture.
-To achieve our goal of developing students' sense of responsibility and social consciousness, ACS has incorporated a character education program, Second Step.
-This program focuses on the following traits: trustworthiness, respect, responsibility, fairness, caring, and citizenship.
-Participation is incorporated in the curriculum, during instruction, and classroom management.
-Ararat Charter School is proud of its positive behavior implementation and supports to ensure that students learn from their mistakes and use them as opportunities to become better citizens.
+ACS did not have expulsions in the 2021-2022 school year.
+This is a good indicator that our positive behavior intervention and support plans, including restorative justice practices help our students, and improve the school's culture.
+To achieve our goal of developing students' sense of responsibility and social consciousness, ACS utilizes two programs, Satchel Pulse and Second Step.
+Both programs focus on appropriately teaching character traits of trustworthiness, respect, responsibility, fairness, caring, and citizenship.